uber-web/math.gl/modules/core/docs/api-reference/matrix4.md

 ### perspective

-Generates a perspective projection matrix with the given bounds
+Generates a perspective projection matrix with the given bounds.
+The frustum far plane can be infinite.

 `matrix4.perspective({
   fovy = 45 * Math.PI - / 180,